 - Lindsay Ann Davenport (b.
 1976), American former World No. 1 professional tennis player

-- Rear Admiral Roy M Davenport (1909-1987), United States Navy Officer who is the first individual and only sailor to receive five Navy Crosses
+- Rear Admiral Roy M Davenport (1909-1987), United States Navy Officer who is the first individual and only sailor to receive the Navy Cross five times

 - Jack Arden Davenport (1931-1951), former Golden Gloves boxer and a United States Marine who posthumously received the Medal of Honor

 - Homer Calvin Davenport (1867-1912), American political cartoonist

 - Marcia Davenport (1903-1996), American author and music critic